-Troubleshooting the M-300 Unit
+Troubleshooting the M2 Unit

-Troubleshooting the M-300 Unit
+Troubleshooting the M2 Unit

-The M-300 mixing unit is of a simple design with limited moving parts or consumable pieces.
+The M2 mixing unit is of a simple design with limited moving parts or consumable pieces.
 The basic system works with a pump that draws fluid from a reservoir tank.
 The fluid then exits the pump and by building pressure, and velocity, forces the fluid through the filter / shear and into the mixing Tee.
 The fluid enters the mixing Tee through a nozzle and exists through a venturi.
 As the fluid enters the venturi, it creates a vacuum in the mixing tee to aid in introducing the dry product from the hopper into the mixing Tee and fluid stream.
 As the fluid passes through the venturi it carries the dry product with it and into the reservoir tank.

-As the fluid travels through the filter / shear, a set amount of fluid is taken from that fluid stream and forced with pressure, to the jet gun inside the reservoir tank.
-The jet gun has multiple outlets that distribute the fluid throughout the tank to "stir up the tank bottom.
+As the fluid travels through the filter / shear, a set amount of fluid is taken from that fluid stream and forced with pressure, to the internal tank jets inside the reservoir tank.
+Multiple tank jets distribute the fluid through out the tank to "stir up the tank.

-The M-300 can discharge fluid to the drill rig or another reservoir by allowing some fluid from the filter shear to be discharged and controlled by a valve.
+The M2 can discharge fluid to the drill rig or another reservoir by allowing some fluid from the filter /shear to be discharged and controlled by a valve.